 Smoking and Tobacco Control

-The Environmental Health team monitors and assesses smoke-free places, underage smoking, the sale of tobacco products, and tobacco advertising to create a healthier environment for those who live, work, and visit areas of the South Eastern Sydney Local Health District.
+The Environmental Health team monitors and assesses smoke-free places, underage smoking, the sale of tobacco products and electronic cigarettes (e-cigarettes), and tobacco advertising to create a healthier environment for those who live, work, and visit areas of the South Eastern Sydney Local Health District.

 Many outdoor settings are now also smoke-free.
-This includes transport stops, sports grounds and most recently commercial outdoor dining areas.
+This includes transport stops, sports grounds and commercial outdoor dining areas.

 For more information about smoke-free environments visit: